apigeoneer/100-days-of-code/r1-log.md

 ### R1D22
 Added the memory card & game classes in the Memory App.
 Revised the previous concepts of RecyclerView by building a BookList app, which is crashing for now.

+--not sub 3 days

+### R1D26
+Practiced CSS & Javascript on Codedamn.